sinclairzx81/appex/readme.md

 <a name="express_server" />
 ### binding to an express instance

-The following illistrates setting up Appex on an express instance.
+The following illistrates setting up appex on an express instance.

 ```javascript
 //----------------------------------------------